-If you are considering moving home in the second half of 2020/21, you are by no means alone.
+If you are considering moving home in the second half of 2020/21, you are by no means alone, but there will be several taxes to consider.

 In the month leading up to 8 August 2020, 149,000 properties were put on the market – the highest number since before the financial crash in 2008.